Vision Therapy for Adults in Metro-Vancouver

-Many of our patients are adults.
+Many of our vision therapy patients are adults

 While most developmental vision problems should be treated in childhood, many are not.
-Fortunately, with modern therapeutic techniques, it is possible to treat many eye and vision problems such as strabismus, amblyopia, dizziness, see-sick syndrome, stereo-blindness and more even in adulthood.
+Fortunately, with modern therapeutic techniques, it is possible to treat many eye and vision problems such as strabismus, amblyopia, dizziness, see-sick syndrome, stereo-blindness and more in adulthood.

 Many of our adult patients have had convergence insufficiency, amblyopia and strabismus (esotropia and exotropia).
 Our patients with strabismus have often had multiple eye-muscle surgeries as children which have failed to keep the eyes straight or have failed to give them proper depth perception or both.
 Vision therapy is well-known for excellent results treating strabismus and depth perception problems.
+In a 2005 study, it was found that vision therpy was the only treatmen that produced clinically significant improvements in the near point of convergence in patients aged 19 to 30.

 Plenty of people have visual problems sustaining near-centered work, including reading, writing, and computer use.
 When people have trouble using both eyes together or can't focus for great lengths of time, they do not simply grow out of these problems.
 Children with visual problems often become adults with visual problems.